Sam-Dragon/java-7/src/NonAccessModifiersNotes.md

 1. Check Class level access

-# Final Class
+## Final Class
 - If the class is default final, then any class of same package can access it members [Methods & Variables] only by instance not via inheritance
 - If the class is public final, then any class of different package can access it members [Methods & Variables] only by instance not via inheritance

+> Final Methods
+- If the method is declared as final, it cannot be overridden

+> Final Variables
+- If the variable is declared as final, it cannot be updated

-# Abstract Class
+## Abstract Class
 - If the class is default abstract, then any class of same package can access it members [Methods & Variables] only via inheritance not by instance
 - If the class is public abstract, then any class of different package can access it members [Methods & Variables] only via inheritance not by instance

-2. Check Member level access [Methods & Variables]

-# Final Class

-- If the method is declared as final, it cannot be overridden
-- If the variable is declared as final, it cannot be updated
+- It needs to be marked with 'abstract' keyword
+- No memory will be allocated for abstract class
+- It can contain both abstract and non-abstract methods
+- It can be marked abstract even if there are 0 or more abstract methods
+- We can have any number of abstract and non-abstract methods
+- abstract doesnt work with final
+- We cannot create object of abstract class but it is utilized through anonymous class
+- **'protected' variables** works well with abstract class
+- Example: Bill interest calculation for domestic and commercial purpose

+> Rule
+- If there is even single abstract method in class, then class must be marked as abstract
+- Method overridden of abstract class must happen when first concrete class inherits from it
+- Abstract class must be accessed only via inheritance

+> Advantage
+- It provides Extensibility
+- It must be used specially when there are some common features between classes

-# Abstract Class
+> Abstract Methods
 - If the method is declared as abstract, it needs to be overridden
-- Method overridden can be optional, if the inheriting class is abstract class
+- It needs to be implemented if the class is non-abstract else not necessary
+- It doesnt have method body, just it declares method signature
+- abstract doesnt work with static & final

+> Abstract Variables
 - Variables cannot be marked as abstract

-Rule - Method overridden of abstract class must happen when first concrete class inherits from it